Fraser Valley / Fraser Valley Regional District

 Overview

 Chilliwack is the second-largest member of the **Fraser Valley Regional District (FVRD)** by population (after Abbotsford) — 93,203 at the 2021 Census, with a rolling estimate around ~107,000 in 2026 reflecting one of the fastest growth rates in the FVRD on most cycles.
 The city footprint is ~261 km², stretching from the Vedder River and Cultus Lake area in the south, across Highway 1 and the central agricultural belt, up to the slopes of Mt.
 Cheam and the Chilliwack River valley in the east.
-The city operates inside the **Fraser Valley Real Estate Board (FVREB)** — board-published Chilliwack benchmarks are separate from the Abbotsford and Township of Langley series even though all three are FVREB members, and they reliably print 15-20% below Abbotsford and 20-30% below the Township of Langley for comparable product.
+Chilliwack runs on its own real estate board — the **Chilliwack & District Real Estate Board (CADREB)**, distinct from the Fraser Valley Real Estate Board (FVREB) that governs Abbotsford, Mission, and the Langleys — so Chilliwack benchmarks are published on a separate MLS® system from the Abbotsford and Township of Langley series, and they reliably print 15-20% below Abbotsford and 20-30% below the Township of Langley for comparable product.
 Chilliwack is the affordability frontier of the Lower Mainland for buyers willing to absorb the 90-120 minute peak commute back to Vancouver, and the buyer pool here is meaningfully different from anywhere west of the Sumas River as a result.

 The sub-area structure matters more in Chilliwack than in most FVRD municipalities — the eight named pockets each have their own price, school, and product profile. **Downtown Chilliwack** runs along the heritage Yale Road core north of Highway 1, with the older detached blocks, the District 1881 redevelopment, and a slowly densifying mid-rise condo stream. **Sardis** sits south of Highway 1 between the Vedder River and Highway 1, anchored by the Sardis Secondary catchment and the Garrison Crossing redevelopment of the former CFB Chilliwack lands — Sardis carries the bulk of the city's recent townhouse and new-detached delivery and is the default reference point for "newer Chilliwack" inventory. **Promontory** is the hilltop submarket on the south slope of Promontory Heights, concentrating family-buyer demand around new detached and townhouse complexes with Cheam-and-Cascade views; this is the highest-priced general submarket in the city. **Vedder Crossing** sits at the south end of Vedder Road where the river bends — a smaller submarket built around recreation access, Cultus Lake proximity, and an older detached + manufactured-home stock mix.
 The four rural-fringe pockets each have their own thesis: **Yarrow** in the southwest (Mennonite heritage village, agricultural, the Vedder Mountain trail head); **Greendale** in the northwest (dairy + berry farms, ALR-heavy); **Ryder Lake** in the southeast hills (large rural parcels, mountain-view acreage); and **Rosedale** in the east (the Bridal Falls / Bridal Veil Falls staging area and a working-agricultural community). **Bridal Falls** and **Cultus Lake** read as recreation destinations rather than housing submarkets, but they shape weekend traffic and short-term-rental dynamics for the adjacent neighbourhoods.